 We all need to be better, many of us want to be better, but we don’t know how to start.
 I wanted to make sure we have a place to begin.
 That’s why I created Your Privilege Is Showing.

 The fundamental philosophy of Your Privilege Is Showing is that systems of oppression (sexism, racism, privilege, ableism, classism, among others) are both personal and universal.
 We have all, no matter who we are, internalized and participated in these systems, and are hurt by them in some way.
 And still, we don’t talk about them.
-These games (Your Privilege Is Showing LIVE! and YPIS AT HOME!) provide the holding container for direct, and personal conversations to happen.
-Different perspectives can be shared in a Brave Space environment; vulnerability and honesty can be rewarded.
+These games provide the Brave Space holding container for direct, and personal conversations to happen and social emotional learning to take place.

 The conversation is the point.

 Your Privilege Is Showing LIVE! has been to Harvard Graduate School of Ed, Geffen Academy at UCLA, Berklee College of Music, MIT Media Lab, SXSWedu (2017 and 2018), Brooklyn Public Library, a well known search engine company in Mountain View, CA, and The Humanist Hub at Harvard, and seen significant change happen for the majority of participants.

 Participants leave with a increased sense of community, awareness and new skills to better recognize and name different kinds of oppression.
 Many of them express relief after the program because, finally, they got to have the conversations they have been wanting to have but didn't know how to begin.

 Improve communication skills to better navigate complex, charged topics

 Learn how to recognize and name social injustice

 Work through the discomfort of talking about their own culpability with white supremacy, patriarchy and other forms of bias based on privilege

 Become aware of the ways social justice and injustice impacts all of our daily lives